Web3Jharkhand/web3jh/README.md

 Steps to follow:

 <div>
-  Contributers!! head over to the dev branch and read CONTRIBUTE.md carefully.
+  Go to the dev branch.
+  and read CONTRIBUTE.md carefully.
 Thanks and see you contributing.
 </div>